ropensci-archive/roweb2/content/blog/2019-10-02-dev-guide-update-fall19.md

   - Software Peer Review
 ---

-As [announced in February](/blog/2019/02/01/software-review-news/) updates to our Software Peer Review system, all our package development, review and maintenance is available as [an online book](https://devguide.ropensci.org/).
+As [announced in February](/blog/2019/02/01/software-review-news/), we now have [an online book](https://devguide.ropensci.org/) containing all things related to rOpenSci software review.
 Our goal is to update it approximately quarterly - it's time to present the third version.
 You can [read the changelog](https://devguide.ropensci.org/booknews.html) or this blog post to find out what's new in our dev guide 0.3.0!

 ### For editors